theriverman/VolvoOnCall/cli/README.md

 - cn

 # Commands
 This section describes the commands available in VolvoOnCall CLI.
 Each subsection explains a top-level command.
-See also the results of `./voc --help` or just execute `./voc` without any commands.
+See also the results of `voc --help` or just execute `voc` without any commands.

 ## cars
 Lists all cars associated with your account.
 No additional options.